-It describes, in the context of the preparation of the financial statements for FY19, the conditions governing the preparation and organisation of the work performed by the Board of Directors and its Committees, the powers entrusted to the Chairman & CEO, the principles and rules used to determine compensation and other benefits granted to the corporate officers, the components of the compensation due or granted to the corporate officers, the compensation policy applicable to the Chairman & CEO, in accordance with article L. 225-37-2 of the French Commercial Code, as well as other information pursuant to articles L. 225-37 et seq. of the French Commercial Code.
+It describes, in the context of the preparation of the financial statements for FY19, the conditions governing the preparation and organisation of the work performed by the Board of Directors and its Committees, the powers entrusted to the Chairman & CEO, the principles and rules used to determine compensation and other benefits granted to the corporate officers, the components of the compensation due or granted to the corporate officers, the components of the French Commercial Code, as well as other information pursuant to articles L. 225-37 et seq. of the French Commercial Code.